trinodb/trino/lib/trino-filesystem-ozone/README.md

 # TODO
 What's the diff between readFile() and readKey()?
-=> looks like readFile is newer, is optimized and better => fs.open() is using readFile
+=> looks like readFile is newer, is optimized and better?
+=> fs.open() is using readFile
+for blob storage should use key i guess
 ```
   public OzoneInputStream readFile(String volumeName, String bucketName,
       String keyName) throws IOException {